WHAT ABOUT "DORMANT OIL" SPRAYS?

 2. Oils work by "smothering" the insects or mites.
 In order for this to happen, a continuous layer of oil must be applied to all the plant tissues and must persist for long enough to kill the pest.
 The optimal conditions for this to happen include a specific temperature range at the time of application, correct humidity conditions and the timing has to be right to contact the pest during a vulnerable stage of its life cycle.

 3. Oils can cause damage to some evergreens and some tissues and young foliage on deciduous trees.
 In many cases, this damage is worse than the damage of the pest being treated.

 4. Oils can damage surfaces of houses, lawn furniture, vehicles, swing sets, etc. and it is difficult to keep the spray off of those surfaces when spraying even smaller trees.

 5. It is virtually impossible to get adequate coverage of large trees for oils to work, even with excellent equipment and experienced applicators.

 We have found that we can achieve excellent control of soft scale insects on very large trees with trunk injection of insecticides.
 There is long term control, no adverse effects on beneficial insects, and no environmental toxicity.

 Mites can be treated with specific miticides.
-Adelgids can be treated with synthetic insecticides that have very low toxicity and do not damage surfaces or healthy foliage.
+Adelgids can be treated with systemic, soil injected or drenched insecticides that have very low toxicity and do not damage surfaces or healthy foliage.